 - the easiest technology to control multiple robots.

 Click here for more information.

 The C-STEM Center partners with SoftIntegration to offer educators access to the C/C++ Interpreter Ch which is used in most of our curriculum.
 Learning C/C++ makes students career and college ready.

 Ch is a user-friendly C/C++ interpreter and scripting language environment used by teachers, students, engineers, and scientists around the world to learn math, numerical computing, C/C++, and write cross-platform code and embedded scripts quickly and efficiently.
 It is an alternative user-friendly solution to C/C++ compiler.

-ChIDE runs on Windows, Mac and Linux
+ChIDE runs on Windows, Mac, Linux, and Raspberry Pi.

 Our partner, Barobo, created a modular robot, the Linkbot, specially designed for integrating computing and robotics into STEM education.
 Linkbot is a fully functional robot with two degrees of freedom powered by an internal rechargeable lithium-ion battery, good for all day use.
 SnapConnectors allow modules to be snapped together without special tools to create a snake, tank, humanoid, and any system that can be imagined.
 Integrated standard thread holes allow for custom-made accessories.
 Many accessory CAD files are freely downloadable for 3D printing, laser cut, or CNC manufacturing.
-Please see the C-STEM Teacher Discussion Board to download the files. (note: you must be logged in to access the C-STEM Teacher Discussion Board)

 3D Printing Technology